 However, the law also includes other acts that constitute shoplifting.
 It is also retail theft for a person to alter or remove a store’s label, remove a shopping cart from the store’s property, or transfer a product from one container to another.
 Additionally, it is illegal to possess or attempt to use any object that is for the purpose of defeating a store’s antitheft security measures.
 As a result, police officers can charge a person with shoplifting under a variety of scenarios.
 A Delray Beach Attorney could help to explain exactly why a person is facing allegations of retail theft.

-Generally, Law Enforcement may charge a person with retail theft up to five years after the date of the offense.
+Generally, Law Enforcement may charge a person with retail theft from 2-5 years, depending on the value, years after the date of the offense.
 There are numerous factors that may extend or shorten this timeframe, and the only way to understand how this impacts a particular shoplifting case’s penalty is to speak with a seasoned defense Attorney.

 At its core, shoplifting is a version of theft, which is considered a crime of dishonesty.
-Charges involving retail theft allege that a person attempted to deprive a store owner of the property involved in the incident.
+Charges involving retail theft allege that a person attempted to deprive a store owner of the property (either permanently or temporarily) involved in the incident.
 It follows that many instances of supposed shoplifting are examples of petit theft.
-Under Florida Statute § 812.014, petit theft occurs when the value of the item in the incident is under $300, the case will be a Misdemeanor where a conviction can result in no more than one year in jail.
+Under Florida Statute § 812.014, petit theft occurs when the value of the item in the incident is under $750, the case will be a Misdemeanor where a conviction can result in no more than one year in jail.

 First-degree theft applies when the value of stolen merchandise exceeds $100,000.
 A conviction for first-degree theft may result in a 30-year Prison sentence and a fine of up to $10,000.
 When the value of stolen merchandise exceeds $20,000 but is less than $100,000, the shoplifter may face second-degree Felony charges.
 The potential penalties include imprisonment for up to 15 years and fines of up to $10,000.
 When the value of stolen merchandise is between $750 and $20,000, the offender may face third-degree Felony charges.
-Penalties may comprise of imprisonment for up to five years and fines of up to $5,000.
-It is rare, with the right legal representation, that a person would go to Jail or Prison for a Misdemeanor or third-degree felony theft charge.
+Penalties may include imprisonment for up to five years and fines of up to $5,000.
+It is rare, with the right legal representation, that a person would go to Jail or Prison for a Misdemeanor or third-degree felony theft charge, unless that person has a criminal history.

 In addition to legal penalties, shoplifting convictions may have severe non-legal consequences as this is considered a crime of dishonesty and also a “morals” crime.
 A shoplifting conviction may result in a permanent criminal record.
 This could affect future employment prospects, housing applications, and educational opportunities.
 The shoplifter may be held liable for civil damages and be required to compensate the merchant for the stolen merchandise, any damage caused, and legal fees.
 Retail establishments may enforce civil recovery programs to seek additional monetary compensation from shoplifters to cover their security costs.
 We work extremely hard to limit any collateral penalties from this charge to our clients.